ShaSchangali/42_Projects/ft_born_to_be_root/README.md

 5. Save and Exit the `monitoring.sh` script
 6. Type `exit` to exit the iTerm SSH Login.
 7. Type `sudo visudo` to open the sudoers file
-8. Add the line below
+8. Add the line below at the end of the file
 ```
 your_username ALL=(ALL) NOPASSWD: /usr/local/bin/monitoring.sh
 ```